cdev-tux/q3lite/README.md

 Please submit patches as a GitHub pull request.

-  * One of the goals of Q3lite is to put the code on a diet to remove features that are too resource intensive to run well on embedded processors.
+  * One of the goals of Q3lite is to remove features that are too resource intensive to run well on embedded processors.
 This goes hand in hand with optimizing code to improve performance.
-  * Q3lite is looking to add new lightweight features to help server admins run their servers, as well as player features to enhance the Q3 experience.
+  * Q3lite is looking to add new lightweight features to help server administrators run their servers, as well as player features to enhance the Q3 experience.
   * The project also needs someone with [OpenGL ES](https://www.khronos.org/opengles) experience to help improve the renderer.
   * See the [Contributing Guide](https://github.com/cdev-tux/q3lite/wiki/Contributing) for details on how you can help.